IPGCL Gas Turbine Power Station

-IPGCL Gas Turbine Power Station was a defunct power plant that was located at Delhi.
+IPGCL Gas Turbine Power Station was a power plant that was located at Delhi.
 The power plant was one of the gas based power plants of IPGCL.
-Source of water for the power plant was the Yamuna River.
+The source of water for the power plant was the Yamuna River.

 Capacity

 IPGCL Gas Turbine Power Station had an installed capacity of 270 MW.

 The power plant had nine power generating units.